lacework/ops/aws-access-key/README.md

    ]
 ```

+For more information on this plugin, refer to https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec

+By default, our telegraf has a `timeout` of `120s`.
+This is because for our AWS profile with the largest number of users, it takes approximately 80 seconds for the script to run.
+Depending on the number of users in your AWS profiles, you may want to increase this.

+Telegraf logs are a good place to keep an eye out on the status of the `input` and `output` plugins

+To configure the `[agent]` section, and more instruction on how to build a `telegraf.conf`, please refer to https://docs.influxdata.com/telegraf/v1.15/administration/configuration/.

 ### Configuration parameters
 #### Basics

 If you run this locally or outside of Kubernetes, you'll want to set these variables in `env_setup.sh` and `source env_setup.sh`.

 If you run this in Kubernetes, you'll want to update the ConfigMap with these variables.
+We've provided examples in our `k8s-templates` folder

 | Variable                | Type             | Purpose                                                                 |
 |-------------------------|------------------|-------------------------------------------------------------------------|